Ulauncher/Ulauncher/docs/extensions/debugging.rst

   VERBOSE=1 ULAUNCHER_WS_API=ws://127.0.0.1:5050/ulauncher-demo PYTHONPATH=/home/username/projects/ulauncher /usr/bin/python /home/username/.local/share/ulauncher/extensions/ulauncher-demo/main.py

+Run this command in a separate terminal (while the above Ulauncher is still running).

 Now when you need to restart your extension hit ``Ctrl+C`` and run the last command again.